Toyota Charging System Malfunction Warning (Debunked)

 engine bay with tools

 It’s vital that you resolve whatever problem is causing the charging system to malfunction immediately.
-If you don’t, the car may fail to run and leave you stranded while waiting for a tow truck.
+If you don’t, the car may fail to run and leave you stranded.

 For this reason alone, I recommend the following steps.